Pharmaceutical Affairs Act

 Article 47

-A medicament manufacturing or import permit license shall be valid for five (5) years.
-Where it is necessary to continue the manufacturing or importation of medicament upon permit license expiration, the permit license may be extended with a prior approval of the central competent health authority provided that the term of each extension be limited to no more than five (5) years.
-The permit license shall be revoked upon expiry of the term thereof, if the permit license holder fails to file application for extension or if the application for extension is disapproved.
+A medicament manufacture or import license shall be valid for five (5) years.
+Where it is necessary to continue the manufacture or import of medicament upon expiration, a prior application shall be filed with the central competent authority for approval of license extension.
+The term of each extension shall not exceed five (5) years.
+The license shall be revoked upon expiry of the term thereof if the license holder fails to apply for an extension or if the application for an extension is disapproved.

 Article 48